 At 33, Carole Lombard was at her best here: she loved the part, and it shows in her delightfully calibrated performance, sexy and determined—critic Danny Peary aptly describes her here as ‘ethereal’.
-Top billed, she actually plays second to Jack, and she’s matched by the best screen acting of Benny’s career: their sardonic asides sprinkle partnership salt into a gem-peppered script, which mocks the Hitlerian ideology by cleverly humanizing the vanity behind their villainy, and fencing the traditional egotism of actors as a fitting foil for their salute-happy pretense.
+Top billed, she actually plays second to Jack, and her work is matched by the best screen acting of Benny’s career.
+Their sardonic asides sprinkle partnership salt into a gem-peppered script, which mocks the Hitlerian ideology by cleverly humanizing the vanity behind their villainy.
+The stars fencing with the traditional egotism of actors is a fitting foil for their salute-happy pretense.
 22-year-old Robert Stack plays the pilot besotted by Lombard’s ‘Maria Tura’.
 She swoons when he innocently brags “You might not believe it, but I can drop three tons of dynamite in two minutes.”

-Black comedy not yet in vogue during those dark days, mixed reviews fueling a puzzled public, it grossed $2,100,000, came in 62nd for 1942, was Oscar-nominated for Werner Hayman’s music scoring (Miklos Rozsa had turned down the project, galled by the subject matter) and features Stanley Ridges (a strong culprit), Felix Bressart (given a heartfelt ‘Shylock’ soliloquy), Charles Halton and Maude Eburne.
+Black comedy not yet in vogue during those dark days, mixed reviews fueling a puzzled public, it grossed $2,100,000, coming in 62nd for 1942.
+Oscar-nominated for Werner Hayman’s music scoring (Miklos Rozsa had turned down the project, galled by the subject matter) it also features Stanley Ridges (a strong culprit), Felix Bressart (given a heartfelt ‘Shylock’ soliloquy), Charles Halton and Maude Eburne.
 Quick-eyed buffs can spot Helmut Dantine.
 99 minutes.